-1st submission: Friday, 26.
-January, at 11.59pm.
-2nd submission: Friday, 9.
-February, at 11.59pm.
-3rd submission: Friday, 23.
-February, at 11.59pm.
-4th submission: Friday, 9.
-March, at 11.59pm.
-5th submission: Friday, 23.
-March, at 11.59pm.
-6th submission: Friday, 6.
-April, at 11.59pm.
-Final submission: by Friday, 27.
-April, at 11.59pm.
+1st submission: Friday, 16.
+September, at 11.59pm (end of Week 2) 2nd submission: Friday, 7.
+October, at 11.59pm (end of Week 5) 3rd submission: Friday, 21.
+October, at 11.59pm (end of Week 7).
+Final submission: by Tuesday, 22.
+November, at 11.59pm.

-E. Essays: In addition to the bi-weekly journals, you are required to complete two essays of 7-10 pages each on some area discussed in the assigned readings below.
+E. Essays: In addition to the regular journals, you are required to complete two essays of 6-8 pages each on some area discussed in the assigned readings below.
 The required and suggested readings provide some basis for discussion, but you are free to use other sources as well.
 Remember, however, your obligation to be discreet and use only published sources!